 Not Enough Counter Space

 One of the biggest mistakes people make when designing a kitchen or bathroom is that they don’t plan for proper air flow.
 Both bathrooms and kitchens are better with vents, fans, or windows to move air around properly.
 This prevents moisture, smoke, and strong smells from sticking around in the space too long.
 Without ventilation, a kitchen or bathroom can get stuffy fairly quickly.
-Moisture and heat from cooking and showering can also take its toll on walls and ceilings if there’s not enough air flow.
+Moisture and heat from cooking and showering can also take their toll on walls and ceilings if there’s not enough airflow.

 Not Enough Storage Space

 Have you ever lived or stayed somewhere that didn’t have enough cabinets and storage space in the kitchen or bathroom?
 How annoying was that!?
-A space can look great, but without adequate storage areas, it can easily become a cluttered mess.
+Space can look great, but without adequate storage areas, it can easily become a cluttered mess.
 Nobody wants to stack and shove all of their belongings into just a few cabinets or drawers.
 Plan adequate storage space for maximum space usage.

 When lighting isn’t taken into consideration in the design of a bathroom or kitchen, it becomes easy to get left in the dark.
 In an enclosed space it’s super important to think about where your light source will come from and if you need more than one.
 Doors, décor, and even where you’re standing can block lighting from reaching the places you need it to go.
 Make sure to plan adequate lighting for multiple situations in your new space.